rmanca/DemoWebApp/README.md

 ## Simple first steps
 1. Go to `views/partials/header.ejs` and replace my name with yours so it appears in the title of tab.
-2. Find some cool [Google Fonts](https://fonts.google.com/) and replace `Rubik` and `Open+Sans` with whatever you like best (also in `views/partials/header.ejs`) to import them, and change them in the css file (`public/stylesheets/main.css`) to see them on the different parts of the app. `jumbotron` is what I called the big title on each page, and `body` is everything else.
+2. Find some cool [Google Fonts](https://fonts.google.com/) and replace `Rubik` and `Open+Sans` with whatever you like best (also in `views/partials/header.ejs`) to import them, and change them in the css file (`public/stylesheets/main.css`) to see them on the different parts of the app. `jumbotron` is the big title on each page, and `body` is everything else.
 3. Replace my bio with yours in `views/pages/index.ejs`.
 Maybe even insert a photo!
 4. Add another project to my projects page!
 Just copy and paste the chunk of code within the `<div class="general-container projects-container">` tag and change the text/image!
 5. Do you have Instagram?
 Facebook?
 Find the [FontAwesome icon of your choice](http://fontawesome.io/icons/) and add a link to whatever account you want in the contacts page (also maybe change the other links too lol)
 6. Do you have hobbies?
-Maybe you do photography?
+Maybe you're into photography?
 Add another tab to the nav!
-There are several steps here: (1) add another `.ejs` file to `views/pages`, (2) set up the route in `index.js` (3) add it to the `views/partials/nav.ejs` file (4) restart node!
+There are several steps here: (1) add another `.ejs` file to `views/pages`, (2) set up the route in `index.js` (3) add it to the `views/partials/nav.ejs` file (4) restart node (ctrl+c to kill it from your terminal, `heroku local web` to start it back up)!

 Good luck, ask for help, and google away!